 Night time sleep struggle with our 2.5 year old girl:

-- definitely limit the day nap… even just give her 30mins rather than 1 – 1.5hrs.
+- Definitely limit the day time nap.
+Even just give her 30mins rather than 1 – 1.5hrs.
 Expect the 1st week to be really tough but it will get easier and nighttime should be a lot easier.
 I also let my son sleep on the couch for day rests rather than put to bed.
 I find he doesn’t sleep as soundly during the day if he sleeps and if he doesn’t he has quiet time.
 Kelly

 - We had the same for months (slightly older, just turned 3).
 We took out the midday nap.
 Grumpy at the end of the day for maybe a week and a half.
 Going to sleep straight after bed time stories most of the days now.
 As like all transitions it takes time, but well worth doing.
 He is a much better behaving kid after all!
 Killed two birds with one stone.
 Monique

 - I had this problem with my son around the same age.
 I started making sure he was up no later than 2:30 in the afternoon (bedtime was 7:30) and no more than 1.5 hrs.
 You could also try a sleep every second day.
 My son turned 3 in October and since then he rarely sleeps in the day but now is in bed by 7pm and straight to sleep.
 Ashleigh